While Windows might still be the dominant home computing OS, Apple's range of Mac computers has undeniably revolutionised the sector.

 As we noted above, while ExpressVPN is our recommendation of the best all-round VPN for Mac, if you are planning to use your VPN for specific things, then another VPN provider might be better suited for you.

-For example, if online privacy and securing your data is the top priority for you, then ExpressVPN is definitely the VPN to choose.
+If online privacy and securing your data is the top priority for you, then ExpressVPN is definitely the VPN to choose thanks to its solid, independently verified no user logs policy, robust kill switch, and protection from DNS leaks.

-However, if you want a more affordable VPN that still offers a top service, then NordVPN might be a better fit for you, while VyprVPN is reasonably priced.
+However, if you want a more affordable VPN that still offers a top service, then NordVPN might be a better fit for you, while VyprVPN and Surfshark are also reasonably priced.
 Then there is the 45-day money-back guarantee available with CyberGhost VPN.

-ExpressVPN is great but it isn't the cheapest.
+ExpressVPN is great but it isn't the cheapest premium VPN you will find in the mac app store.

-There are other VPNs on the list that can unblock sites like Netflix, but ExpressVPN is consistently the best.
+There are other VPNs on the list that can unblock sites like Netflix, but ExpressVPN is the only VPN in the VPN industry we have found to consistently unblock them all.

 How to download and set up a Mac VPN

-The hard part about getting a VPN for your macOS device is choosing the right one.
+The hard part about getting the best Mac VPNs for your macOS device is choosing the right one.
 Once you have made your choice, getting things downloaded and set-up is easy.

 Each VPN is slightly different, so check with your provider for precise details, but they all follow roughly the same process.